You are here

 - Children in the library must be supervised by a parent, guardian, or caretaker.

 - Please do not litter in the library.

 - Putting feet up on chairs and tables is not allowed.

 - Be sure that all library materials are properly charged out before leaving the library.
 Please note that your books, briefcases, and oversized handbags may be inspected.

 - Anyone who removes pages from books or magazines or who attempts to steal library materials will be subject to strict disciplinary action and possible legal action.
 New Jersey State law permits the physical detention of anyone suspected of stealing library materials.
 The library has a variety of security systems in place to prevent theft.

-- Students with a current Felician College ID card receive a library barcode, which enables them to borrow materials in the library collection.
+- Students with a current Felician University ID card receive a library barcode, which enables them to borrow materials in the library collection.
 Barcodes must be renewed at the start of each academic year.

 - Report your lost card immediately since you are responsible for all books borrowed with it.
 If you permit another student to use your card, you are still responsible for the books and any fines incurred if the borrowed items are lost or overdue.

 - Books, videotapes, CDs, and DVDs may be returned to the Lodi Campus Library or the Rutherford Campus Business Library in Blessed Mary Angela Hall.

 - You may borrow a maximum of forty books at any one time.